 - Infections and inflammatory processes such as appendicitis

 Abdomen and Pelvis CT (Combined Scan)

 Sometimes your doctor may order a combined abdomen and pelvis CT exam for a total assessment of a specific system – gastrointestinal, endocrine, etc. Some organs span the abdominal and pelvic regions; therefore, it is logical to image respective systems in their entirety.
-The cost for a combined abdomen and pelvis CT scan at Insight Medical Imaging is $575; there is no additional cost to scan both regions.

 During an abdominal CT scan, you will be moved into the scanner feet-first, lying on your back.